nutkung1/AWSxDEPA/README.md

 # 🤖 DEPA x AWS

-This project is used to optimize J Ventures' income by assisting customers with Business consultant chatbot
+This project is designed to enhance J Ventures' revenue by offering customers access to a business consultant chatbot.

 ## :computer: Demo